jack-mil/bing-rewards/README.md

 *` > python bing_search --new --mobile --count=10`*

 Executes a system command to launch Chrome with special flags.
 If it fails on your OS, manually modify the command used to launch Chrome in the script.

+Note: Due to how Chrome processes work, you must close all chrome windows to reset the user agent. (e.g. when switching from desktop to mobile mode)
 ## **Requirements:**
 ***
 At least Python 3.6.
 Be careful if you also have Python 2 installed on your system (most Linux distros can invoke `python3`)